Pakistan Academy of Sciences

-The Pakistan Academy of Sciences (abbreviated as: PAS), is a learned society of sciences, which described itself as "a repository of the highest scientific talent available in the country."
+The Pakistan Academy of Sciences (abbreviated as: PAS) is a learned society of sciences, which described itself as "a repository of the highest scientific talent available in the country."

-Established in 1953 in Lahore, Punjab, the academy acts as a consultative forum and scientific advisor to the Pakistan government on important aspects on the affairs of all forms of science– the social and physical sciences.
-Regulating affairs of by its Charter and laws approved by the fellows, the academy is governed by a council that is chaired by its President.
+Established in 1953 in Lahore, Punjab, the academy acts as a consultative forum and scientific advisor to the Pakistan government on important aspects of all forms of science– the social and physical sciences.
+Regulating affairs by its Charter and laws approved by the fellows, the academy is governed by a council that is chaired by its President.

-Due to its utmost importance, the fellowship of the academy is extremely restricted, only to the scholars of the high merit who have made outstanding contributions to the advancement of scientific knowledge.
+The fellowship of the academy is extremely restricted, going only to scholars based on the merit of their contributions to the advancement of scientific knowledge.